am2512/baxter_final_project/README.md

 *Group 1: Ahalya, Wanning, Bill, Ola, Mike*

+## Project goal

+Our goal was to get Baxter to open and close the lid of a Tide bottle.

 ## Overview of project

 This package (package name: me495_baxter_jar) allows Baxter to open and close a Tide bottle, using his left arm.